Easy ways to make meetings work

 From early Greek times, there has been an unspoken partnership between the audience and the people on stage.
 That deal made centuries ago is the underpinning of our events today.
-Each group has to play their respective parts for it to work.
+Each group plays their respective parts for it to work.
 They’re divided into entertainer (speaker) and audience (listener).
 At a play or at your meeting, the audience is traditionally there to listen (be entertained) or be taught—not to participate.
 This unspoken recognition of the traditional meeting partnership; that the audience isn’t an active participant in the barrier to having a successful interactive meeting.

 The Fourth Wall